 - Ask a member of your child’s healthcare team for help and support.

 - Talk with other parents of children with kidney transplants.

 - Talk with your spiritual leader.

-- Attend a support group for liver transplant patient families.
+- Attend a support group.

 Sometimes emotions become so overwhelming that it can be hard to regain balance.
 This is very true when there were stresses before diagnosis.
 If there have been other family strains or losses, mental health problems or substance abuse, counseling and medicine may be needed.
 Discuss your feelings with the healthcare team to get the help that you need.